Wat's Pig

-Wat’s Pig is a 1996 British stop motion animated short film created by Aardman Animations and written and directed by Peter Lord.
+Wat’s Pig is a 1996 British stop-motion animated short film created by Aardman Animations and written and directed by Peter Lord.

-It is a tale of two princes who are split as babies only to reunite as adults during a war.
+It is a tale of two brothers who are separated as babies only to reunite as adults during a war.
 It is told almost entirely non-verbally.
+It is based loosely on the story of The Prince and the Pauper.